 Most people will come to have this feeling at least a few times in their lifetime.
 People will tell you that “alone” doesn’t always mean that you are lonely but then there are times when alone means just that lonely, or it means lost.
 This isn’t a negative post, or a post to make you sad but it is that post to make you think about the one thing no one likes to talk about loneliness.
 I know that just because your present state is alone doesn’t mean that you are lonely, and often times you find that you are surrounded by people and you are still feeling alone.

 That is when the realization kicks in that sometimes alone does mean lonely.
 I am in a strange place right now because for the first time in years I am allowing myself to be surrounded by people, but right now alone to me still feels lonely; and my goal my task this year was to get to a place where I could imagine life again, and want to live it.
 In actuality that is the very task, I have been given to try to imagine my life beyond the passing of my mother.
 Although it has been nearly 3 years since she passed, I am still sitting on my sofa in my one bedroom flat alone.
-I am laying in my bed that night I found out alone, and since she has passed that is exactly how I have felt, alone.
+I am laying in my bed that night alone, and since she has passed that is exactly how I have felt, alone.

 However, my mother being the strong woman of faith she was, I know she would tell me that I am not alone, because I have God, and she would remind me of the Bible verse I was forced to memorize as a child: